 The Court of Justice of the European Union upheld actions taken against the countries by the European Commission over legislation that prevents nationals of other EU members becoming members of political parties.

-The commission had argued that, as a result of the legislation, other EU citizens living in the two countries could not exercise their right to stand as candidates in local and European elections under the same conditions as Czech and Polish nationals.
+The commission had argued that, because of the legislation, other EU citizens living in the two countries could not exercise their right to stand as candidates in local and European elections under the same conditions as Czech and Polish nationals.

 In its ruling, the court pointed out that these electoral rights were guaranteed by EU law.